DevExpress/testcafe/docs/articles/documentation/test-api/handling-native-dialogs.md

 });
 ```

-The next example demonstrates a test that handles two confirm dialogs and a prompt dialog.
+The next example is a test that handles two confirm dialogs and a prompt dialog.

 ```js
 fixture `My fixture`